Updated: Oct 13

 On low heat, heat saucepan with water and gelatin until gelatin is completely dissolved.
 Using a rubber spatula, scrape gelatin into cream mixture.
 Whisk thoroughly.

-Strain liquid into another container using a fine mesh sieve and and whisk.
+Strain liquid into another container using a fine-mesh sieve and whisk.

-Pour strained liquid into prepared ramekins and chill for at least 4 hours.
+Pour the strained liquid into prepared ramekins and chill for at least 4 hours.

 Candied Cinnamon Walnuts